-Testing push notifications in the iOS simulator make adding support for remote notifications much more effortless.
-You often must iterate a lot to verify that your code is working as expected.
+Testing push notifications in the iOS simulator makes adding support for remote notifications much more effortless.
+However, you often must iterate a lot to verify that your code is working as expected.

 After gaining permission to receive push notifications in your app, you can start testing out several notifications.
-Xcode’s Simulator supports testing both regular and Rich Notifications, depending on the JSON payload used.
+Xcode’s Simulator supports testing both regular and Rich Notifications, depending on the JSON payload.
 Using tools like RocketSim, you can save Push Notification templates and execute them quickly.

 Enable permission to use push notifications